darts-ai/darts/deep_experience_planning.md

 ### Learning a Value Function Approximation from Experience

 In order to leverage its planning capabilities, a DEEP agent uses a value function for imporoving its action quality estimates.
 We now discuss how an approximation of the value function can be learned from observed transitions by using a temporal difference update rule for measuring the approximation error.
 When modeling the value function approximation with a neural network, we can use stochastic gradient descent to reduce the temporal difference error.
-Let V' be the current value function approximation of the agent.
-For given observed transitions (s, a, s', r), we can now define the following tuple as a regression target:
+Let $V'$ be the current value function approximation of the agent.
+For given observed transitions $(s, a, s', r)$, we can now define the following tuple as a regression target:

 $$(s, r + \gamma V'(s'))$$

-That is, given some input state s, we want the value function approximation network to output $$r + \gamma V'(s')$$ as a rough approximation of the real value of $$s$$.
-Given enough observed transitions and training iterations, the network modeling $$V'$$ starts approximating $$V$$.
+That is, given some input state $s$, we want the value function approximation network to output $r + \gamma V'(s')$ as a rough approximation of the real value of $s$.
+Given enough observed transitions and training iterations, the network modeling $V'$ starts approximating $V$.

-As $$V'$$ is a changing target, in particular in the beginning of the learning process, we use a more stable target network $$V''$$ for mitigating stability issues when training $$V'$$.
-Then, we train $$V'$$ on tuples of the following form.
+As $V'$ is a changing target, in particular in the beginning of the learning process, we use a more stable target network $V''$ for mitigating stability issues when training $V'$.
+Then, we train $V'$ on tuples of the following form.

 $$ (s, r + \gamma V''(s')) $$

-The target network $$V''$$ is replaced with the current $$V'$$ after a fixed number of training iterations.
-By using the less volatile target network $$V''$$ for estimating state values yields a stabilization of the training process.
+The target network $V''$ is replaced with the current $V'$ after a fixed number of training iterations.
+By using the less volatile target network $V''$ for estimating state values yields a stabilization of the training process.

 ## Experimental Results